Continuous Integration

 Example with Bitbucket Pipelines

-If your application uses Bitbucket CI/CD Pipelines as its CI platform, the following guidelines will assist you in configuring Pest so that your application is automatically tested when someone pushes a commit to your GitLab repository.
+If your application uses Bitbucket CI/CD Pipelines as its CI platform, the following guidelines will assist you in configuring Pest so that your application is automatically tested when someone pushes a commit to your Bitbucket repository.

 To get started, add the following configuration to your bitbucket-pipelines.yml file.
 The file should have the following contents: